joakimwallmark/irtorch/docs/source/installation.rst

 **Recommended Tools**

 You can run Python code and **IRTorch** directly from the terminal with python installed.
 There are also several ways to run **IRTorch** within Jupyter Notebooks on your own computer.
-One of the simplest ways is to use `JupyterLab <https://jupyter.org/>`__, which is a web-based interactive development environment where you can work with Jupyter notebooks, code, and data.
+One of the easier ways is to use `JupyterLab <https://jupyter.org/>`__, which is a web-based interactive development environment where you can work with Jupyter notebooks, code, and data.
+It is included by default in the Anaconda distribution but can also be installed it separately:

-1. Install the **jupyterlab** package:

 .. code-block:: bash

     pip install jupyterlab

-2. Start a JupyterLab session:
+When installed, a JupyterLab session can be started by running:

 .. code-block:: bash

     jupyter lab

-3. Create a new notebook and import the **IRTorch** package to start using it:
+Create a new notebook and import the **IRTorch** package to start using it:

 .. code-block:: python